Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

   fst <$> find hasTransactionId (Map.toUnfoldable utxos :: Array (_ /\ _))
 ```

-Since PureScript has JS as the backend, `Arrays` are a data type available as
+Since PureScript has JS as the backend, `Array` is the most used container
-`List` is in Haskell, so we prefer the use of `Arras` over `List`
+(instead of `List` as in Haskell), so, we prefer the use of `Array` over `List`
 whenever it's adequate.
 A downside of this is the lack of pattern matching over arbitrary arrays.

 Both versions of the contract use the same kind of constraints.
-Both need to add the validator and the utxos to the `lookups`
+Both need to add the validator and the UTxOs to the `lookups`
 and both need the `SpendScriptOutput` constraint.
 In the case of Plutus, this is done by a special function
 that accept lookups, while in CTL this is done by the explicit
 construction of an unbalanced transaction.